danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="help.getAppUpdate.html" name="help.getAppUpdate">Returns information on update availability for the current application: help.getAppUpdate</a>

-* <a href="messages.getAttachMenuBots.html" name="messages.getAttachMenuBots">Returns installed attachment menu bot web apps »: messages.getAttachMenuBots</a>
+* <a href="messages.getAttachMenuBots.html" name="messages.getAttachMenuBots">Returns installed attachment menu bot mini apps »: messages.getAttachMenuBots</a>

 * <a href="account.getNotifyExceptions.html" name="account.getNotifyExceptions">Returns list of chats with non-default notification settings: account.getNotifyExceptions</a>

 * <a href="help.getInviteText.html" name="help.getInviteText">Returns localized text of a text message with an invitation: help.getInviteText</a>

+* <a href="messages.getSavedHistory.html" name="messages.getSavedHistory">Returns saved messages » forwarded from a specific peer: messages.getSavedHistory</a>

 * <a href="messages.getSearchResultsPositions.html" name="messages.getSearchResultsPositions">Returns sparse positions of messages of the specified type in the chat to be used for shared media scroll implementation: messages.getSearchResultsPositions</a>

 * <a href="messages.getHistory.html" name="messages.getHistory">Returns the conversation history with one interlocutor / within a chat: messages.getHistory</a>

+* <a href="messages.getSavedDialogs.html" name="messages.getSavedDialogs">Returns the current saved dialog list, see here » for more info: messages.getSavedDialogs</a>

 * <a href="messages.getDialogs.html" name="messages.getDialogs">Returns the current user dialog list: messages.getDialogs</a>